ekimiateam/linux-universal-driver/README.md

 This program installs drivers and provides restore functionality for linux powered machines.

-This software is based on system76-driver project ( Thanks to them ! )
+This software is based on <a href="https://support.system76.com/articles/system76-driver/"> system76-driver project </a> ( Thanks to them ! )

 It is only used currently on https://ekimia.fr/linuxuniversaldriver/